 The game of golf abounds with myths and misconceptions when it comes to the Rules.
-Either through years of club committees making up Rules without authority to do so, or people simply failing to keep up with the constant changes to the Rules some of these misconceptions have become widespread and ingrained, passed from one generation of golfers to the next.
+Either through years of club committees making up Rules without authority to do so, or people simply failing to keep up with the constant changes to the Rules, some of these misconceptions have become widespread and ingrained, passed from one generation of golfers to the next.
 This page looks at some of these misguided beliefs.

 Myth 1.
 'Suckered Ball' Rule.

 There are a number of golf clubs that periodically operate a Local Rule (commonly known as the 'Suckered Ball' rule) allowing players by agreement with a fellow competitor or opponent, to drop another ball into play without penalty in the vicinity of where a ball is assumed to be lost in its own pitchmark.
 However, this is not an authorised Local Rule and any golf played with this 'rule' in placed must not be assessed for handicap purposes.

-Myth 2.
-Drains and ditches can be deemed as Abnormal Ground Conditions.
+Myth 3.
+Drains and ditches can be deemed as Abnormal Course Conditions.

-By definition, a drain or ditch is a water hazard.
+By definition, a drain or ditch is a penalty area.
 It does not have to be marked but it is advised that the committee does so in order to define the margins clearly.
-The Committee does not have the power to declare drains and ditches to be Abnormal Ground Conditions offering the player free relief, unless they are an open watercourse that does not usually contain water in which case the Committee may define that area as part of the General Area - and define the area as Abnormal Course Condition through the relevant period it is affected by temporary water.
+The Committee does not have the power to declare drains and ditches to be Abnormal Course Conditions or Obstructions, offering the player free relief, unless they are an open watercourse that does not usually contain water in which case the Committee may define that area as part of the General Area - and define the area as Abnormal Course Condition through the relevant period it is affected by temporary water.

 Myth 4.
-You can pluck Paspalum stalks or other invasive grass near your ball in play
+You can pluck Paspalum stalks or other types of invasive grass near your ball in play.

-Myth 6.
-When dropping a ball, you have to drop it in the same 'class of country'
+Myth 5.
+When dropping a ball, you have to drop it in the same 'class of country'.

 This would amend a Rule of Golf so is not an authorised Local Rule.
 If the limits of the dropping area allow the ball to be dropped in a more favourable lie (such as the fairway when the ball originally lay in the rough), that is to the good fortune of the player and such relief cannot be denied.

-Myth 7.
-You can not take your clubs into a hazard
+Myth 6.
+You may not take your clubs into a Bunker.

 A player will be penalised under Rule 12.2b (Restrictions on Touching Sand in Bunker) for grounding his club in the area right in front of or right behind the ball prior to making a stroke at a ball, however there is no penalty if the player places his or her clubs or equipment in a bunker, provided he or she does nothing to test the condition of the bunker (Rule 12.2b(2) – When Touching Sand Does Not Result in Penalty).

-We have all seen instances when a player, in order to not hold up the members of his group, declares his ball to be marked, the theory being that another player on the green may putt without fear of being penalised if his ball strikes the “marked” ball.
+We have all seen instances when a player, in order to not hold up the members of his group, declares his or her ball to be marked, the theory being that another player on the green may putt without fear of being penalised if his or her ball strikes the “marked” ball.
 Nowhere in the Rules is this practice allowed.
-If a player's ball (when played from the putting green), strikes another ball in play on the putting green, a penalty of two strokes is incurred in stroke play by the person playing the putt (not the other peron whose ball it hit), but there is no penalty in match play (see Rule 19-5).
+If a player's ball (when played from the putting green), strikes another ball in play on the putting green, a penalty of two strokes is incurred in stroke play by the person playing the putt (not the other person whose ball it hit), but there is no penalty in match play (see Rule 11.1).

-The ball is lost if it is not found or identified as his by the player within five minutes after the player's side or his or their caddies have begun to search for it.
-Before the five minutes is up, the ball can only be deemed lost if a player takes a specific action.
+The ball is lost if it is not found or identified as his or hers by the player within three minutes after the player's side or their caddies have begun to search for it.
+Before the three minutes is up, the ball can only be deemed lost if a player takes a specific action.
 Simply saying a ball is lost does not make it so.
 If the player asks others to not search for their ball, there is no obligation on the others to comply.

 The definition of Lost clearly lists the actions that will deem the original ball to be lost.

-Myth 12.
-You always get free relief from a rabbit hole (or other abnormal ground condition)
+Myth 10.
+You always get free relief from an animal hole (or other abnormal course conditions).

-Rule 25-1 (Abnormal Ground Conditions) provides relief from conditions such as rabbit scrapes, ground under repair and casual water.
-However there is an exception to this rule where relief is not available if it is unreasonable to make a stroke because of interference by something other than the abnormal ground condition.
+Rule 16.1a (Abnormal Course Conditions) provides relief from conditions such as animal holes, ground under repair and temporary water.
+However, there is an exception to this rule where relief is not available if it is unreasonable to make a stroke because of interference by something other than the abnormal course condition.

-Simply put, if the condition (e.g. rabbit scrape) were not there, would the ball be playable?
-If the answer is no, then relief is denied and the player should proceed under Rule 28 (Ball Unplayable) with a penalty of one stroke.
+Simply put, if the condition (e.g. animal hole) was not there, would the ball be playable?
+If the answer is no, then relief is denied and the player should proceed under Rule 19 (Unplayable Ball) with a penalty of one stroke.

-It is important to note that this exception also applies when seeking relief from an immovable obstruction (Rule 24-2).
+It is important to note that this exception also applies when seeking relief from an immovable obstruction (Rule 16.1a).

-Under Rule 20-3 (Placing and Replacing) a ball to be replaced may be replaced by the player, his partner, or the person who lifted it.
+Under Rule 14.2b (Placing and Replacing ball – who must replace) a ball to be replaced may be replaced by the player, their partner, or the person who lifted it.

 Regardless of who does the lifting and replacing, the player is responsible for any breach of the Rules that may occur.

-If the ball is then replaced by the player back in front of the marker and played, the player has played from a wrong place and incurs a two stroke penalty.
-If it is also deemed that the ball played from the wrong place gave the player a significant advantage, he would also have to replace the the ball in the new position and play out the hole from there in addition to the two-stroke penalty.
+If the ball that should have been replaced on its original spot is played from its new position, the player has played from a wrong place and incurs a two-stroke penalty.
+If it is also deemed that the ball played from the wrong place gave the player a significant advantage, he or she would also have to replace the ball on the original position and play out the hole from there in addition to the two-stroke penalty.
 (Loss of hole in match play as soon as ball was played from the wrong place) See Rule 14-7.